The Members of Kakatiya Cement Sugar & Industries Limited

 1.

-Evaluation of uncertain tax Dositions
+Evaluation of uncertain tax positions

-The Company has material uncertain tax positions including matters under dispute which involves significant judgment to determine the possible outcome ofthese disputes.
+The Company has material uncertain tax positions including matters under dispute which involves significant judgment to determine the possible outcome of these disputes.

 Refer Notes 32 to the Financial Statements